BenceBakos/neovim-in-depth/basics.md

 # Basics

 When you open neovim, and type in `:help<enter>`, you find a detailed guide about it's usage, I highly recommend you check it out as well.
-My introduction will contain more details about the configuration, and only the more essential features of text editing.
+My introduction will contain more details about the configuration, and only the most essential features of text editing.
 The best way of mastering neovim is to use it, and gradually improve your workflow with it's features.
+For this process, I'll provide you core knowledge at the beginning of this document, and more advanced features in the end.

 ## Configuration